ZurekMartin/AP2ZC/README.md

 Simple calculator of vector size

 ### Functionality
-- supports adding new nodes with updating of all pointers
+- supports adding new nodes with pointers update
 - calculate the size of vector
 - formated output in terminal